Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/Scripting/Operations/State.md

 ## Basic Usage

 This section provides detailed examples of how to use both State and GlobalState in your applications.
-Each example is shown in C#, Python, and JavaScript to accommodate different development environments.
+Each example is shown in C# and Python to accommodate different development environments.

 Basic operations cover the fundamental tasks you'll perform with both State and GlobalState, including storing and retrieving state values.
 These are the building blocks for more complex state management scenarios.